JnyJny/JnyJny/README.md

 pickup truck driver, naked-eye exoplanet hunter and seriously grouchy in the morning before the first cup of coffee.

-I like making Python do weird and/or useful things.
+I like making computers do weird and/or useful things.
 Useful is often optional.

 I've written some articles on [Opensource.com][1] about programming in C and Python.